 What to See in Rome, Italy

 Entering the city of Rome, the sight of this ancient ruin is powerful.
-It’s an impressive masterpiece that greets you and welcomes you to its city.
+The Colosseum is an impressive masterpiece that greets and welcomes you to its city.

 Is the Colosseum ever FREE?
 Yes.
 The Colosseum is free for all on the first Sunday of every month.

-Explore Palatine Hill & The Roman Forum
+2. Explore Palatine Hill & The Roman Forum

 When you visit the Colosseum, your entrance ticket includes Palatine Hill and the Roman Forum.
 It is a short walk nearby and a must-see.

 Palatine Hill is one of the most famous hills where emperors and aristocrats used to reside.
 Walking through this archeological site and between the ruins, you get a sense of the grandeur of what Imperial Rome used to be like.
-The ruins of the House of Augustus still stands and it is one of the ruin you’ll see upon entering Palatine.
+The ruins of the House of Augustus still stands, and it is one of the ruin you’ll see upon entering Palatine.
 You’ll get a sense of how the wealthy used to live.

 Planning a trip north to Florence?
 Read how to plan a fantastic one to three days in the city of the Renaissance.

-Spend the Day Exploring Vatican City
+3. Spend the Day in Vatican City

-St. Peter’s Basilica
+5. Don’t Miss St. Peter’s Basilica

 No matter your religion, the grandeur of St. Peter’s Basilica will leave you speechless.
 It’s quite jaw-dropping; marble and gold everywhere.

-Toss a Coin at Trevi Fountain
+6. Toss a Coin at Trevi Fountain

-If you observe the statues you will see Oceanus, the God of Water, in the center, under the arch with his chariot pulling him.
+If you observe the statues, you will see Oceanus, the God of Water, in the center, under the arch, with his chariot pulling him.
 The statue of Abundance to his left and the study of Health to his right.